 Diagnosing a cleft palate in dogs

-While a primary cleft palate is usually visible at with a cursory look, a secondary cleft palate will require a visit to your trusted veterinarian for an oral exam.
-For this oral exam most dogs will need to be anesthetized so that your vet will not only be able to make their diagnosis, but also be able to determine the “severity” of the condition as well.
+While a primary cleft palate is usually visible with a cursory look, a secondary cleft palate will require a visit to your trusted veterinarian for an oral exam.
+Most dogs will need to be anesthetized for this oral exam so that your vet can diagnose and determine the “severity” of the condition.
+While administering anesthesia to any animal is scary for its owner, it is the only way for the veterinarian to see the soft palate in your dog’s mouth(it’s far back inside the mouth).

 Now for more…